Greenhouse and icehouse Earth: Causes

 There are several theories as to how a greenhouse Earth can come about.
 Geologic climate proxies indicate that there is a strong correlation between a greenhouse state and high CO2 levels.
-However, it is important to recognize that high CO2 levels are interpreted as an indicator of Earth's climate, rather than as an independent driver.
+However, it is important to recognize that high CO2 levels have traditionally been interpreted as feedback to Earth's climate rather than as an independent driver, but geologic drivers of CO2 and climate change have been identified.
 Other phenomena have instead likely played a key role in influencing global climate by altering oceanic and atmospheric currents and increasing the net amount of solar radiation absorbed by Earth's atmosphere.
-Such phenomena may include but are not limited to tectonic shifts that result in the release of greenhouse gases (such as CO2 and CH4) via volcanic activity, Volcanoes emit massive amounts of CO2 and methane into the atmosphere when they are active, which can trap enough heat to cause a greenhouse effect.
-On Earth, atmospheric concentrations of greenhouse gases like carbon dioxide (CO2) and methane (CH4) are higher, trapping solar energy in the atmosphere via the greenhouse effect.
-Methane, the main component of natural gas, is responsible for more than a quarter of the current global warming.
-It's a formidable pollutant with an 80-fold higher global warming potential than CO2 in the 20 years after it's been introduced into the atmosphere.
+Such phenomena may include but are not limited to tectonic shifts that result in the release of greenhouse gases (such as CO2 and CH4) via volcanic activity.
+Volcanoes emit massive amounts of CO2 and methane into the atmosphere when they are active, which can trap enough heat to cause a greenhouse effect.
+In a greenhouse Earth, atmospheric concentrations of greenhouse gases like carbon dioxide (CO2) and methane (CH4) are higher, trapping solar energy in the atmosphere via the greenhouse effect.
+Methane, the main component of natural gas, is responsible for more than a third of the current global warming.
+While it has an 80-fold higher global warming potential than CO2 in the 20 years after it has been introduced into the atmosphere (due to a stronger greenhouse effect), it has a relatively short half life in the atmosphere of 10–20 years.
 An increase in the solar constant increases the net amount of solar energy absorbed into Earth's atmosphere, and changes in Earth's obliquity and eccentricity increase the net amount of solar radiation absorbed into Earth's atmosphere.